rghartwig/DALMP/docs/Quickstart.rst

 | row  | `GetRow </en/latest/database/getRow.html>`_     | PGetRow             | CacheGetRow   | CachePGetRow              |
 +------+-------------------------------------------------+---------------------+---------------+---------------------------+

-For Inserting or Updating, you can use the `Execure </en/latest/database/Execute.html>`_ or `PExecute </en/latest/database/PExecute.html>`_ methods.
+For Inserting or Updating, you can use the `Execute </en/latest/database/Execute.html>`_ or `PExecute </en/latest/database/PExecute.html>`_ methods.

 .. seealso::